nair-p/nair-p.github.io/CV.md

 ---
 # Curriculum Vitae

-My CV as updated on June 4th, 2025 can be found [here](assets/cv.pdf)
+My CV as updated on August 18th, 2025 can be found [here](assets/cv.pdf)